gt-cs3220/gt-cs3220.github.io/Spring_2023/project3/project3.md

 The sample cpp code for five-point stencil has been provided in **stencil.cpp** in the c_stencil subfolder.
 In the provided example, we sample 128 points from linear function **y=2x** by the step of **h=0.05**.
 The results are the derivative of the function **y=2x**, which is 2.

-**Deliverable 1:** The first part of this assignment is to use HLS with appropriate pragmas on this code to run it in vitis HLS and then benchmark the C/RTL Co-sim performance you get.
+**Deliverable 1:** The first part of this assignment is (1) understand how c_stencil/stencil.cpp works (2) modify hls_template/hls_stencil_shift.cpp to write a HLS version of stencil kernel (3) your HLS code should pass C_simulation, C_synthesis and C/RTL Co-sim.
+(4) You need to benchmark the performance of your HLS design following the same instructions that you learn in HOMEWORK #5.

 ## FPGA Optimization
 The code above performs very well on the SIMT architecture of the GPU.
 The computation is "embarassingly parallel," the GPU grid abstraction maps very naturally and directly to the underlying simulation grid, and the caches exploit data reuse effectively.